codacy/codacy-coverage-reporter/docs/index.md

 <tr>
     <td>Go</td>
     <td><a href="https://blog.golang.org/cover">Golang</a> Code Coverage</td>
     <td>Golang report files don't have a specific name.
-Because of this, later in the setup process you must follow <a href="#submitting-coverage-for-golang">specific instructions</a> while submitting coverage to Codacy.</td>
+Because of this, later in the setup process you must follow <a href="uploading-coverage-in-advanced-scenarios/#golang">specific instructions</a> while submitting coverage to Codacy.</td>
 </tr>
 <tr>
     <td rowspan="2">Java</td>